Acidaemia by ketones

 A condition for the development of ketoacidosis is an acute lack of insulin.
 A person with type 1 diabetes who is completely dependent on insulin injections to regulate his or her carbohydrate metabolism reacts to a sudden insulin deficiency within a few hours with a massive increase in blood sugar levels.
 This occurs because only insulin can transport the sugar present into the cells to produce energy.

 In order to continue to have enough energy available, the body switches to an emergency program.
 Now fat is metabolized to produce the necessary energy.
 However, this process produces fatty acids, which cause ketone bodies to form in the liver.
 This flood of ketones makes our blood acidic.
 This can develop into a life-threatening process that leads to a change in the pH value of the blood.
 Normally this value is in a very narrow range (7.35-7.45).
 Even the smallest deviations from this value disturb normal organ functions, which explains the dangerous nature of this metabolic derailment.

 The absolute insulin deficiency that leads to this situation must be treated according to a certain scheme.
 Without the person's knowledge necessary for treatment, otherwise diabetic ketoacidosis will inevitably lead to emergency treatment in a hospital.

 Who is particularly at risk of developing ketoacidosis?

 Diabetic ketoacidosis is very often a sign of type 1 diabetes.
-Many patients will remember the symptoms during this period.
+Many people with diabtes will remember the symptoms during this period.
 However, even with an existing type 1 diabetes, the risk of ketoacidosis increases when acute and especially febrile diseases and infections occur, because this can cause the insulin requirement to rise dramatically during this period.
-Since patients with type 2 diabetes still have their own insulin reserves, a severe and acute metabolic situation is very rare in this case.
+Since people with type 2 diabetes still have their own insulin reserves, a severe and acute metabolic situation is very rare in this case.